asabuncuoglu13/equitable-ai-cookbook/docs/safety/assurance.md

-# AI Fairness Assurance
+# AI Safety Assurance

-The quest for fair data and model development is crucial for ensuring overall AI safety.
+The quest for fair and responsible data and model development is crucial for ensuring overall AI safety.
 In 2023, the UK government organized an international summit to address AI risks and discuss coordinated mitigation strategies.
 One significant outcome of this summit is the [Bletchley Declaration](https://www.gov.uk/government/publications/ai-safety-summit-2023-the-bletchley-declaration/the-bletchley-declaration-by-countries-attending-the-ai-safety-summit-1-2-november-2023), which emphasizes understanding AI risks within _"the context of a wider global approach to understanding the impact of AI in our societies."_

 AI assurance is the process of evaluating and assuring expected properties of AI systems throughout their lifecycle.
 It involves techniques like verification, validation, and safety analysis to ensure AI systems operate ethically, accurately, and consistently.
 Throughout the AI-enabled system development process, assuring safety requires two main stages:

 1. In the first stage, during the requirements planning phase, an interdisciplinary team establishes trustworthiness goals by conducting a comprehensive risk management process and formulating specific arguments.
-2. In the second stage, a continuous monitoring interface gathers evidence from existing transparency artifacts, such as model, data, and use case documentation, to support these arguments dynamically.
+2. In the second stage, the team use the evaluation and mitigation techniques as evidences of the safety claims and gathers information from existing transparency artefacts, such as model, data, and use case documentation.

 ## Building Arguments

+> See [Trustworthy and Ethical Assurance Platform](https://alan-turing-institute.github.io/AssurancePlatform/) for a detailed view of building arguments for assurance.
+You can use the platform to create your AI safety arguments.

 An argument-based approach to assurance aims to demonstrate the rationale behind decisions or actions taken regarding a system through a structured argumentation process that demonstrates how arguments about a system's goals are justified by evidence.
 This process results in the creation of an assurance case, a document that sets out the argument for the system's trustworthiness.